nodebotanist/seattle-iot-hackathon/seattle-iot-hackathon.md

 * Webtask.io (of course)
 * Auth0
 * Hardware debugging (I brought half a lab with me!)
-* You can even book a time slot https://slotted.co/sea-int-nodebotanist
+* You can even book a time slot at http://nodebotani.st/seattle-iot-hackathon/

 ---